RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 3. Compute total energy.

+The following parameters may be used for all computations:

+- $y_0 = 2.0$ and $y_1 = 2.0$ and $v_0 = 0.0$

+- $E_0 = 20.0$ and $\omega = 5.0$.

+### Task 1:

-- Plot position over time for different detuning values: 0.5, 0.8, 1.0, 1.2, 1.5
+Plot position over time for different detuning values: 0.5, 0.8, 1.0, 1.2, 1.5

+> Feel free to also plot the electric field intensity in the same pociture!

+### Task 2:

-- Plot energy transferred (energy before minus energy after the electric pulse) as a function of detuning values (0.4 - 1.6 with steps of 0.01).
+Plot energy transferred (energy before the electrict pulse minus energy after the electric pulse) as a function of detuning values (0.4 - 1.6 with steps of 0.01).

+> For less noisy results, you can average the energy before and after the electric pulse and take their difference as the energy absorded.